vahidajimine/go_solution/README.md

 * EGONUH
 * HHRGOE

 … contains 5 words that have at least one friend.
-How many words are there in [word.txt](word.txt) with at least one friend?
+How many words are there in [words.txt](words.txt) with at least one friend?